AndrewC101/PokemonTrueRed/README.md

   - Spore is 90 accuracy rather than 100
   - OHKO moves are not in the game
   - Body Slam has a 10% chance to paralyse rather than 30%
-  - Wrap is 80 accurasy rather than 85
+  - Wrap is 80 accuracy rather than 85
-- Karate Chop is now a fighting type move
+- Karate Chop is now a Fighting type move
 - Mega Punch is 90 accuracy rather than 85
-- Gust is now a flying type move
+- Gust is now a Flying type move
 - Wing Attack is now 65 base power rather than 35
 - Fly is now 80 base power rather than 70
 - Poison Sting is 30 base power rather than 15
 - Twineedle is 35 base power per hit rather than 15
 - Pin missile is 20 base power per hit rather than 15
 - Hyper Beam has 100 accuracy rather than 90, but 140 power rather than 150
-- Submission has 100 accuracy and no recoil, since it's the best fighting move
+- Submission has 100 accuracy and no recoil, since it's the best Fighting move
 - Lick now has 60 power rather than 30
 - Several special attacks have been changed to make them more effective
   - Solarbeam is now single turn with 90 accuracy, in line with Fireblast/Blizzard